 Any student information updates or changes should be shared with the Transportation Office who will relay the given information to the appropriate driver(s).
 A Student Transportation Information Form (STI) is to be completed to document the student's intended busing arrangements for the beginning of the year, as well as, any changes made throughout the year.
 Please note, arrangements from previous years are NOT carried over to the following school year.
 For the safety of your child and to avoid any confusion, any changes to your child's normal bus schedule require 48 hours notice.
-To retrieve the STI form, use the drop down screen on the left side of the web page under Departments; Transportation and follow the instructions.
+To retrieve the STI form, Click the above link and follow the instructions.

-Changes to your child's transportation arrangements can be confirmed by using the e-Link Busing Information option located on the District's website, as well as, Transportation's website.
-This option is also how families retain there busing information for the beginning of the school year.
+Changes to your child's transportation arrangements can be confirmed by using the Bus Information link located on the District's website, as well as, Transportation's website.
+This is available and should be used to attain student's busing information for the beginning of the school year as well.

-Please view our department links for answers to commonly asked questions such as: rules, routing or safety.
+Please view our department website for answers to commonly asked questions such as: rules, routing or safety.
 For all other questions, please contact us at (847) 464-6052.